Health Communication, Master’s Degree

 METHC763 Social Media Strategies and Tactics for Health Communicators

 The course examines how healthcare organizations are tapping the power of social media to listen, learn, engage and act.
+This course helps students understand the power and importance of this fundamental shift in communication, and how savvy health care organizations are turning this shift into a strategic advantage.
 Together, we will examine the impact of the communication technology revolution on the field of health marketing and communication.
-Through extensive readings, case studies, project assignments, use of social media and provocative weekly discussions, students will explore the extraordinary health communication challenges and opportunities driven by social media.
+Through extensive readings, case studies, project assignments, hands-on use of social media and weekly discussions, students will explore the extraordinary health communication challenges and opportunities driven by social media -- as well as the new and daunting problems and threats social media present to healthcare organizations.
 Students will learn how social media is used in health care and why using it effectively and efficiently has become a necessary skill for many health care professionals.
-The impact of these profound changes will be analyzed from four perspectives: organizational, societal, professional and personal.
-Readings and case studies will explore the positive impact of social media as well as the new and daunting problems and threats social media present to healthcare organizations.
+As part of this course, students have the opportunity to earn the Mayo-Hootsuite Social Media Basics Certification, and participate in the Mayo Clinic Social Media Network community.
 [4 credits]

 Students who wish to complete the Graduate Certificate in Visual & Digital Health Communication as well as the Master of Science in Health Communication must take all 12 courses listed above to receive both credentials.

 Lecturer, Boston University Questrom School of Business Marketing

 MS, Miami University